Epicweb-Optimizely/Epicweb.Optimizely.QuickNavExtension/README.md

 Run "install-package Epicweb.Optimizely.QuickNavExtension" in package manager console.

-Default menus are Admin and logout, to activate other menu items apply this appsettings: (they are sortable)
+Default menus are Admin and logout, to activate other menu items apply this appsettings.json: (they are sortable)

 ```"Epicweb.QuickNav": "find,admin,contenttype,logout"```